dscorbett/duployan-font/docs/width-system.md

 Any `_.START` glyphs that follow other `_.START` glyphs within the same stenogram are obviously not at the start, so they are removed.

-`_.START` is replaced with itself followed by a left bound width marker sequence encoding the number 0 with fully capitalized glyph names: `_.LDX.0E0` and so on.
+`_.START` is replaced with itself preceded by a left bound width marker sequence encoding the number 0 with fully capitalized glyph names: `_.LDX.0E0` and so on.
 This is just a placeholder.